cohyou/BriqsVM/README.md

 - DntrQ...denoter index of Q (4byte)

 ## Internal of VM
-GimiqsVm has 65536 buckets, and each bucket can have 4294967295 briqs.
+GimiqsVM has 65536 buckets, and each bucket can have 4294967295 briqs.